davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 (screenshot: Default MySQL Dashboard)

 ## PHP

+Using the Datadog PHP library, you can add code to your application to measure key performance indicators.
+Examples of useful PHP metrics include counting page loads and timing function calls.
+You can measure what's important to you, depending on your application, by strategically adding a small amount of code to your PHP files.

 ### Configure the Agent

-You'll create a simple PHP app.
+To start measure PHP metrics, create a simple PHP app and require the Datadog PHP library.
-You'll include code to add the Datadog PHP client to the app.
-Then you'll add some PHP code to collect and report metrics about the app's performance.

-First, move into your LAMP server's web document root:
+Move into your LAMP server's web document root:
 `cd /var/www/html`

 Configure the web app to use the Datadog PHP integration:
 `composer require datadog/php-datadogstatsd`

-If you receive an error on this step, it could be that Composer hasn't been installed on your server.
+If you receive an error on this step, Composer may not be installed on your server.
 Execute this command to install Composer on an Ubuntu host:
 `sudo apt-get install -y composer php-curl`

 Create a PHP file by pasting the sample code, below: